openshift/cloud-credential-operator/docs/rotate-oidc-key.md

       | jq -er '.oidc.jwksJson' > "${TEMPDIR}/jwks.current.download.json"
     ```

     Perform this basic structural check before continuing.
-The forthcoming command also performs
+The checkpointed AWS command also performs
     strict RSA key, key ID, algorithm, purpose, duplicate, and signer-baseline validation that is
     not reproduced by this legacy shell procedure.